Best wireless speakers in 2025 for music streaming via Wi-Fi

 Also, check out our guide to the best noise-cancelling headphones.

-How were test the best wireless speakers
+How we test the best wireless speakers

 For more information on Stuff’s rating and review process, read our page on how we test products.